High fuel costs impacting shrimping industry in Charleston

 “Couple boats just this year have left the creek,” Kola Tarvin said.

-“If you’re going to lose money because of fuel costs shrimping, you’re going to stay in a lot more than if you can afford to spend the money looking for shrimp,” Cindy Tarvin said.
+“If you’re going to lose money because of fuel costs shrimping, you’re going to stay in a lot more than if you can afford to spend the money looking for shrimp,” she explained.

 “Then we have to go to other places that are up and down the east coast that may be catching shrimp and purchase shrimp from them,” Kola Tarvin said.